dimits-ts/facilitation-dataset/docs/taxonomy_annotation.md

 - [Training script](../scripts/taxonomy_train.py)
 - [Inference script](../scripts/taxonomy_inference.py)

 In order to annotate the entire dataset with each of the 32 tactics, we train a [Modern Bert](https://huggingface.co/docs/transformers/main/model_doc/modernbert) model on the LLM-annotated data.
 We do not use the human annotations provided by some of the datasets.
-The results are then appended to the dataset.
+The results are then appended to the dataset, on comments deemed facilitative.

 We use a context width of four comments, utilizing the same XML schema as in [facilitation detection](./facilitation_detection.md), with the same length restrictions.
+We use two previous comments as context.

 Our model performs exceptionally well in almost all tactics.
 A summary of the evaluation on the test-set can be found below.

 ![Transformer classification results on LLM annotated data](../graphs/taxonomy_cls_res.png)

 Training and inference were executed on a single Quadro RTX GPU.
-Training time was approximately 8 hours, and inference time 50 hours.
+Training time was approximately 2 hours, and inference time 78 hours.